pablodecm/phd_thesis/src/101_chapter_1.md

 observables for the most common interactions.
-Luckily for us, the most promising territory being explored in energy colliders correspond to higher energies, where relevant interaction outcomes come from the hard scattering of proton constituents (referred as to partons) at high energies, and predictions can be perturbatively approximated under the assuming asymptotic freedom.
+Luckily for us, the most promising territory being explored in energy colliders correspond to higher energies, where relevant interaction outcomes come from the hard scattering of proton constituents (referred to as partons), and predictions can be perturbatively approximated under the assumption of asymptotic freedom.

 ::: {#fig:subfigs_pdfs .subfigures}
 ![Low Energy Scale $\mu^2 = 10 \textrm{GeV}^2$
 ](gfx/101_chapter_1/nnpdf31nnlo-10.pdf){#fig:pdf_low width=49%}
-![High Energy Scale$\mu^2 = 10^4 \textrm{GeV}^2$
+![High Energy Scale $\mu^2 = 10^4 \textrm{GeV}^2$
 ](gfx/101_chapter_1/nnpdf31nnlo-1e4.pdf){#fig:pdf_high width=49%}

-Parton Distribution Functions.
+Distribution functions for the different partons at low and high energies.
+The contribution from gluons shown is 1/10 of the actual contribution.
+Image adapted from the NNPDF collaboration [@Ball:2017nwa].
 :::

 Even for modelling hard scattering processes, a non-perturbative input is